puddlejumper26/SportStore/README.md

 # 1.0 Desc

-This project is trying to realize most of the functions of Angular : )  Check point 4.0 (https://github.com/puddlejumper26/SportStore/blob/master/README.md#40-skills--functions-implemented)
+This project is trying to realize most of the functions of Angular : )  Check point 4.0 [Click here](https://github.com/puddlejumper26/SportStore/blob/master/README.md#40-skills--functions-implemented)

 # 2.0 Demo (In Progress)